rycolab/spatio-temporal-reading/README.md

 * `testing=true|false`  – evaluate on held‑out split
 * `subset=true|false`   – restrict to ~2 k events for quick smoke tests

-More granular settings (learning rate, kernel size, etc.) live in `config.py::RunConfig` and can be overridden via environment variables or direct YAML edits.
+More granular settings (learning rate, kernel size, etc.) live in the dataclass `config.py::RunConfig` and can be overridden via environment variables or direct YAML edits.

 ### ⚡ Hyper‑parameter tuning on HPC Cluster (SLURM)